Phil Nevin: Early life

+College career

 A two-sport star, Nevin played American football and baseball for the Cal State Fullerton Titans, competing in the Big West Conference of NCAA Division I. He was a punter and placekicker on the Cal State Fullerton Titans football team.
 He was named an All-American placekicker his freshman year for the Titans as he connected successfully on his first nine field goal attempts and finished the year with a 15-for-21 field goal percentage.
 His longest field goal of the season was 54 yd.
 In his junior year, he averaged 40.9 yard per punt.

-For the Cal State Fullerton Titans baseball team, Nevin batted .358 with 56 RBIs as a freshman.
+For the Cal State Fullerton Titans baseball team, Nevin batted .358 with 56 runs batted in (RBIs) as a freshman.
 The Titans won the conference championship and reached the 1990 College World Series (CWS) that year.
 The Titans lost two games in the 1990 CWS, however, and were eliminated.
 Nevin batted .335 in his sophomore season.
 As a junior, he batted .391 with 20 home runs and 71 RBIs, winning the Big West Conference Triple Crown.
 Collegiate Baseball and Baseball America named Nevin the College Player of the Year.
 He credited his past CWS experience with allowing him to remain calm.

 In three seasons at Cal State Fullerton, Nevin had a .364 average with 39 home runs and 184 RBIs.
 He led the Titans to the finals of the 1992 CWS, where the Titans lost to the Pepperdine Waves baseball team, which represented the West Coast Conference.
 Despite the loss, Nevin was voted the CWS Most Outstanding Player after he batted 10-for-19 with two home runs and 11 RBIs.
 He also won the Golden Spikes Award, given to the best amateur player in the nation.